-2. The cause
+2. The Cause

-While tweaking wi-fi router settings I noticed that its MTU was set to default value (1500, the Ethernet MTU).
-MTU, short for Maximum Transmission Unit, determines the maximum size of a single IP datagram that can be transmitted over certain link, but this normally does not affect TCP traffic - segments of size larger than MTU will be fragmented (split into parts).
+While tweaking wi-fi router settings, I noticed that its MTU was set to default value (1500, the Ethernet MTU).
+MTU, short for Maximum Transmission Unit, determines the maximum size of a single IP datagram that can be transmitted over a certain link, but this normally does not affect TCP traffic - segments of size larger than MTU will be fragmented (split into parts).

 However, this is not the case when Path MTU Discovery is used.
 With PMTUD, all fragments have Don't Fragment flag set and any router, if it cannot forward such a large datagram further and has to fragment it, will instead drop the datagram and send back appropriate notification with its own (smaller) MTU, in accordance to which packets should be split when resending.

 My problems were caused by PMTUD failure, possibly due to paranoid Windows firewall filtering out ICMP traffic.
 Router's WAN uplink (a FreeBSD server of mine) has a PPPoE connection with smaller MTU than 1500.
 After examining traffic coming from router with

 tcpdump, I discovered that it sent 1500 bytes sized datagrams with Don't Fragment flag, which were dropped.
 For some reason, Windows box never saw an ICMP Fragmentation Needed reply with appropriate MTU or ignored that.